lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 - OID: The OID number, which has already been allocated.
 IANA does not allocate OID numbers for use with this registry.

+- Type: The ASN.1 type corresponding to the given OID.

 - Description: Brief description of the use of the Evidence and the registration of the OID.

-- Reference(s): Reference to the document or documents that register the OID for use with a specific attestation technology, preferably including URIs that can be used to retrieve copies of the documents.
+- Reference(s): Reference to the document or documents that register the OID and define the ASN.1 type for use with a specific attestation technology, preferably including URIs that can be used to retrieve copies of the documents.
 An indication of the relevant sections may also be included but is not required.